raiwa/Modular-Checkout/README.md

 5.   checks/tests to be performed, DONE:
     - remove class="clearfix"line in all modules

+6.   fork complete branch from Gary's master:
+    - add install/configuration sql for all modules to install/oscommerce.sql

     Please self asign in comment or in this forum: https://forums.oscommerce.com/topic/412758-modular-checkout/?tab=comments#comment-1768187